Mishree-14/CPP_Experiment_03_If_Else/README.md

 Use logical operators like &&, ||, ==.

+## Theory
+Decision-making statements help the program decide what to do based on a condition (true or false).

+The most common statements used are if, else if, and else.

+if statement runs a block of code only if the condition is true.

+else if statement checks another condition if the first if is false.

+else statement runs when none of the if or else if conditions are true.

+Conditions are written inside parentheses () after if, else if.

+Code to run under each condition is placed inside curly braces {}.

+We can compare values using relational operators:
+> (greater than), < (less than), >=, <=, == (equal), != (not equal)

+Logical operators help join conditions:
+&& (AND), || (OR), !
+(NOT)

+These statements help create flexible programs that can behave differently for different inputs.

+Used in real-life examples like:

+Checking grades

+Classifying numbers

+Finding coordinate positions (like quadrant)

+These decision-making statements are essential for all programs that need to make choices.

 ## Program Description
 ### Syntax and Flow
 First, we declare variables to store user inputs like marks, x, y, etc.